tolgaoa/devdep5g/README.md

 Once the RKE binary is setup, the [cluster.yaml](cluster.yml) file is used in order to setup the K8s cluster.
 The current file is used to set up a single node cluster, however additional nodes can be added by uncommenting the specified lines in the cluster.yaml file.
 To proceed with the installation, the following are the required steps:
 1. A workstation with an ssh key-pair
-2. A minimum of one target node with sufficient capacity to install the cluster accessible from the workstation (we have deployed in on an ESXi VM Ubuntu 18.04 with 32GB RAM, 8 vCPUs and 180 GB disk space).
+2. A minimum of one target node with sufficient capacity to install the cluster accessible from the workstation (we have deployed on an ESXi VM Ubuntu 18.04 with 32GB RAM, 8 vCPUs and 180 GB disk space).
 Note that if you choose to create a cluster with multiple nodes you'll have to change the way the K8s volumes are created because the files will need to be shared across multiple nodes, which will require a network file system.
 (Coming Soon)
 3. Docker installed on the target node
 4. On the target node, set "AllowTCPForwarding" and "PermitRootLogin" to **yes** from /etc/ssh/sshd.conf
 5. On the target node, add current user, which will be used by the RKE to access the docker daemon to the docker group